richardfeeney7/Problem_1/README.md

 *Write a program that takes a user input string and outputs every second word.*

-This program takes user input and by using .split() I can take that input and put the words into a list.
+By using .split() I can take the input and put it into a list.
 I can then slice this list to retrieve the information that i need.
 I used len() in the slice so it will jump in multiples of two depending on the string length the user provided.

 I have used * at the beginning of the slice as this stopped [ ] appearing when every second work was printed out on screen.
 I could have used .join in my slice instead of * but * was quicker for me.
-I have an example of both in my code.

 *Additional study resources used*